Ecstasy2006/Post-on-Facebook-from-clipboard/README.md

 # Install:
 Use the requirments.txt file (  pyperclip, pyautogui, beautifulsoup4, urllib3 )

+Also I was using python 3.6.1 when I did this code.

 +If you want the script to automatically press share you can uncomment this line:

 #pyautogui.press('tab', presses =8)